 - Weakness in certain limbs or muscles

-- Reduced feeling in a limb or abnormal movement
+- Reduced feeling in a limb, face or abnormal movements

 - Problems with balance or coordination

-Physical therapists help patients relearn how to move and balance and how to use assistive devices.
+Physical and occupational therapists help patients relearn how to move and balance and how to use assistive devices.

 A stroke may also affect a patient’s speech, swallowing and cognitive abilities.
 Effects may include: